-Even if the hives are minor, having a plan for postpartum hives treatment can be extremely beneficial and knowing how to stop postpartum itching.
+Even if the pregnancy rashes are minor, having a plan for postpartum hives treatment can be extremely beneficial as knowing how to stop postpartum itching.
 Preparing for situations like these ensures that you are not caught off guard when they occur and, instead, prepares you to face them with greater vigor.
 Here are some ideas to consider for post-pregnancy hives treatment:

-- To alleviate the reaction, use medical creams such as steroid creams, anti-itch lotions, and so on.
+- To get relief from the postpartum rash, use medical creams such as steroid creams, anti-itch lotions, and so on.
 However, to ensure proper care for both you and your child, you should consult your doctor about the safety of these creams while breastfeeding.

 - Antihistamines, which are drugs used to treat allergies, are examples of medications.
 Steroid medication can also be used.
 Check with your doctor to ensure your safety of the same.

 - Getting allergy shots and keeping an EpiPen on hand.

-- To alleviate the effects, use wet, soaked wraps.
+- To get rid of the effects, use wet, soaked wraps.

 - Having someone assist you with the baby so that you can manage your stress and get enough rest.

 - Taking a relaxing bath with cool to lukewarm water, depending on your preference can help with postpartum acne.

 - Wearing loose, comfortable clothing.
 Weight gain after pregnancy is normal, and your old clothes may no longer fit as well.

-- Keep track of your allergies and try to avoid any allergens that could disrupt your body’s mechanisms.
+- Keep track of your allergies and try to avoid any allergens that could disrupt your body’s mechanisms toward the pregnancy rash.